Login

 Trigger configuration

-• Once: to launch the workflow only once regardless of the number of events sent for the same contact.
+• Once: to launch the workflow only once regardless of the number of events sent by the same contact.
 For example, choose this option for a welcome series after the first purchase: no matter how many orders the customer makes, they will receive only one welcome series.

 • Once in every___ hours/days/weeks/months: to launch the workflow once within a given period of time.
 For example, choose once in 1 hour for abandoned carts.
 If the same customer abandons cart 3 times in an hour, the workflow will process only one event and send only one message.

-4. Click Apply.
+1. Click Apply.

 Step 4.
-Launching the workflow
+Launch the Workflow

 Workflow activation